Bloom vs OptinMonster: Which is the Better Email Optin Form Plugin?

 Form Designs and Customization Options

-Bloom ships with an impressive number of prebuilt form templates, which can be applied to all the form types on offer.
+Bloom ships with an impressive number of prebuilt form templates that can be applied to all of the form types on offer.
 On closer inspection, though, many of these form templates are actually only slight variations on the core set of designs.
 Despite that, there are still a good number of significantly different designs on offer.

 Bloom gives you a vast array of settings to work with when customizing your form design, but OptinMonster makes it particularly easy to customize the forms, thanks to its user-friendly interface.

-Verdict: Comparing the quality of the designs is a tough call.
-Bloom does make your life easier by including multiple prebuilt variations on each of the core form designs, while OptinMonster gives a smaller selection of distinctly different designs from which to choose.
-In the end, though, Bloom wins here as it includes more high-quality and attractive form designs than OptinMonster.
+Verdict: Comparing the quality and variety of the designs is a tough call.
+Bloom does make your life easier by including multiple prebuilt variations on each of the core form designs, while OptinMonster has a broader selection of distinctly different designs from which to choose.
+Neither plugins are lacking in this area, and your personal preferences will dictate which template designs you prefer.

 Form Triggers and Activation Settings